hugo-nicolas/LEModeler/README.md

 #
 ## Export
 Once modeled under Rhino, the parts of the foil are exported in formats chosen by the user (see the dedicated section [Extensions](#extensions), in [Input parameters](#input-parameters)).
-That is, for each of the parts mentioned above (e.g. the whole main wing), the corresponding polysurface modeled is exported in the "Exports" folder under the name *part_NAME.xxx*.
+That is, for each of the parts mentioned above (e.g., the whole main wing), the corresponding polysurface modeled is exported in the "Exports" folder under the name *part_NAME.xxx*.
-"NAME" denotes the name of the part exported (i.e. wing, stab, mast, or fuselage) whilst ".xxx" denotes the export format extension (see the dedicated section [Extensions](#extensions), in [Input parameters](#input-parameters)).
+"NAME" denotes the name of the part exported (i.e., wing, stab, mast, or fuselage) while ".xxx" denotes the export format extension (see the dedicated section [Extensions](#extensions), in [Input parameters](#input-parameters)).

 #
 ## In-depth parameterization
 As mentioned in the [Introduction](#LEModeler), the modeling tool was designed to be user-friendly by default.
-However, for whohever wishes to model a specific geometry with higher accuracy, it is possible to modify local parameters within the python scripts in the "PythonFiles" folder.
+However, for whoever wishes to model a specific geometry with higher accuracy, it is possible to modify local parameters within the Python scripts in the "PythonFiles" folder.
 That, however, requires knowledge of the Python language and the basics of Non-uniform rational basis spline (NURBS).
 As for the latter, a practical explanation is given in the dedicated section [Explanation of NURBS](#explanation-of-nurbs).
 For further information, or merely an introduction to the NURBS theory, refer to the dedicated section **Nonuniform Rational Basis Splines** (p.
 60 to 64) in [Aircraft Aerodynamic Design - Geometry and Optimization](https://www.wiley.com/en-gb/Aircraft+Aerodynamic+Design%3A+Geometry+and+Optimization-p-9780470662571) or [The NURBS Book](https://link.springer.com/book/10.1007/978-3-642-97385-7).

 #